 3.1 These modules are existing or new modules that enable learners to develop the relevant knowledge, skills and understanding outside of a specific work-based context.
-These modules and their assessment strategy may have elements
+These modules and their assessment strategy may have elements mandated by a PSRB which would restrict them meeting the general criteria for a WBL module as set out above.

-September 2023 page 2
+September 2024 2